wardley-maps-community/awesome-wardley-maps/README.md

 ## Courses

 - [Wardley Mapping](https://learn.leadingedgeforum.com/p/wardley-mapping/?product_id=277424) - Learn how to stimulate future ideas and strategies with the Leading Edge Forum.
-- [Pragmatic Wardley Mapping](https://learn.hiredthought.com/p/wardley-mapping) - Learning the landscape of effective decision-making with Hired Thought.
+- [LearnWardleyMapping.com](https://learnwardleymapping.com/) - Video chapter summaries of Simon Wardley's book, 15-minute introductory course, and a quick reference.

 ## Maps in the Wild